johnpleung/citation-saver/docs/README.md

 - The content you're trying to cite
 - The version of Chrome you're running
 - A screenshot (optional but helpful)

+## Privacy Policy

+I'm not collecting any data at all; the experience takes place entirely in your browser.